aemtenan/skiresort/README.md

 ## Design

 ### Database Schema
-Based on the requirements above, we identify entities, attributes and the relationships between them to come up with the following Entity Relationship diagram.
+Based on the requirements above, we identify five entities: resorts, accommodations, accommodationtypes, users and bookings.
+Their attributes relationships are captured in the following Entity Relationship diagram.

 ![alt text](https://github.com/aemtenan/skiresort/blob/main/src/main/resources/static/ski-resort-er.png?raw=true)

+* Resorts: Defines information about each ski resort.
+* Accommodationtype: Defines the types of accommodations available at each ski resort.
+* Accommodation: Represents individual accommodation units.
+Each unit is associated with a specific resort and accommodationtype.
+* User: Represents a logged in user.
+* Booking: Represents a booking made by a user.
+Each booking is associated with a user and an accommodation unit.

 ### API Guide